Latent Autoimmune Diabetes in Adults is called LADA for short. It's a different form of diabetes.

 It's usually diagnosed in people aged 30 to 50 years old.

-LADA is treated like Type 2 diabetes.
+LADA straddles Type 1 and Type 2 diabetes with elements of both.
 You’ll usually start taking oral medication, usually metformin, and go on to insulin as your blood sugar levels start to go up.
 You tend to go on to insulin much quicker than you would normally if you had Type 2 diabetes.

 But there isn’t a definite, agreed way of managing LADA yet.